Joe Coffee raises another $1.3M to help more coffee shops take mobile orders – TechCrunch

 CEO Nick Martin tells me that they’ve seen sales volume increase by roughly 20x since March.
 He also notes that they’ve seen the average tip increase by over 200% during the pandemic — a nice sign that people are trying to show love to the folks behind the counter right now.

-This round — a second seed, as the company calls it — is led by Craft Ventures, and backed by Flying Fish Partners (which also invested in Joe’s previous funding.)
+This round — a second seed, as the company calls it — is led by Craft Ventures, and backed by Flying Fish Partners (which also invested in Joe’s previous funding).

-Joe Coffee’s role here is a two-part one: on the consumer side, they provide the mobile app and web interface for taking orders and offering up promos, with a loyalty points system that works across the “Joe network”.
+Joe Coffee’s role here is a two-parter: On the consumer side, they provide the mobile app and web interface for taking orders and offering up promos, with a loyalty points system that works across the “Joe network.”
 On the coffee shop side, they’re providing signage to get customers into the app, the interface for baristas to process orders and set up deals, along with reporting/analytics to help figure out what’s working best.
 In exchange, they take 9% per order, which includes credit card processing fees.

 Joe Coffee initially focused strictly on its home turf of Seattle, where it’s supporting around 300 coffee shops.
-They started to expand to other regions in August of last year, opening it up nationwide in January of 2020; today, Martin tells me, they’re working with over 1000 shops across the US.
+They started to expand to other regions in August of last year, opening it up nationwide in January of 2020; today, Martin tells me, they’re working with more than 1,000 shops across the U.S.